 The German Institute for Standardization (DIN, in German “Deutsches Institut für Normung e.
 V.”), is the German national organization for standardization and the German ISO member body.
 Headquartered in Berlin, it represents the interests of German stakeholders worldwide.
 According to an agreement with the Federal Republic of Germany, DIN is the national standards body for Germany.
-It’s a umifying force wherever it comes to setting standards in Germany.
+It’s a unifying force wherever it comes to setting standards in Germany.

 Nevertheless, DIN is not a state institution that draws up standards and makes them binding.
-Rather, it is a registered non-profit association which develops standards and promotes their application through joint work by interested parties for the benefit of the general public.
+Rather, it is a registered non-profit association that develops standards and promotes their application through joint work by interested parties for the benefit of the general public.
 After all, standardization in the Federal Republic of Germany is a task for the self-government of industry.
 Besides, DIN aims to build networks, helps set up a common terminology, and opens up doors to international markets.
 There are currently around thirty thousand DIN Standards, covering nearly every field of technology.

-In summary, DIN stimulates, organizes, steers and moderates standardization for the benefit of the general public while safeguarding the public interest.
-Thus interested parties such as industry, science, consumers, testing institutes and public authorities have a forum for the consensual development of standards.
+In summary, DIN stimulates, organizes, steers, and moderates standardization for the benefit of the general public while safeguarding the public interest.
+Thus interested parties such as industry, science, consumers, testing institutes, and public authorities have a forum for the consensual development of standards.

 The DIN committee Information Technology and Applications (NIA) deals in particular with the topics of blockchain and distributed ledger technology.
 This means that German interests in this new topic can be incorporated into international standardization from the outset.
 The aim is to draw attention to existing standards, to discuss requirements for amendments and new standards, and to work together from the outset against the background of broad interoperability.